YotamAviv/oneofus/test_plan.md

 - QR web sign-in again, create delegate
   - create delegate: YES
   - Verify
-    - Phone: Use menu /etc => Import / export private keys => Export, verify that you only see the one-of-us.net key.
+    - Phone: Use menu /etc => Import / export private keys => Export, verify that you see both the one-of-us.net key and a nerdster.org key.
     - Web: centered and signed in.
 On the Nerdster, turn on menu => Prefs +> everything.
 In the tree view, verify that "Me" has a delegate key and a a delegate statement.

 - Submit 2 things, verify revokeAt